 Feedback on 4 options for the intersection of New North Road and Mt Albert Road was open from 29 November to 16 December 2016.
 Thanks to everyone who provided feedback.

-We received around 1,700 responses to this proposal during the feedback period.
+We've received around 1,500 responses to this proposal during the feedback period.

-As a result, the start of construction has been deferred from early January to allow adequate time to analyse and respond appropriately to feedback and conduct further utility and road structure assessments.
-We will make a final decision on road layouts and new construction dates later in January.
+As a result, the start of construction has been deferred to allow adequate time to analyse and respond appropriately to feedback and conduct further utility and road structure assessments.